lineality/ff_file_manager_minimal_rust/README.md

 or bash_profile

 Now you should be able to call File Fantastic by typing 'ff' (or whatever you choose) into a terminal.

+Then running 'ff' in a terminal should work.

 ### Optional: config file
 Add a file called 'absolute_paths_to_local_partner_fileopening_executibles.txt',